First Republic Bank

-First Republic Bank is a commercial bank and provider of wealth management services headquartered in San Francisco.
-It caters to high-net-worth individuals.
-It operates 93 offices in 11 states primarily in New York, California, Massachusetts, and Florida.
-As of December 31, 2022, the company had $166 billion in outstanding loans receivable, including $102 billion in loans secured by residential real estate, $34 billion in loans secured by income-producing commercial real estate, $18 billion in business loans, and $10 billion in other loans.
-Collateral securing loans was overwhelmingly in the metro areas of Boston, New York City, San Francisco, and Los Angeles.
+First Republic Bank was a commercial bank and provider of wealth management services headquartered in San Francisco, California, United States.
+It catered to high-net-worth individuals and operated 93 offices in 11 states, primarily in New York, California, Massachusetts, and Florida.
+On May 1, 2023, as part of the 2023 United States banking crisis, the FDIC announced that First Republic had been closed and sold to JPMorgan Chase.

 History

-Foundation as an ILC, bank charter, and IPO
+Foundation and first IPO

 First Republic was founded in February 1985 by Jim Herbert, previously the founder and CEO of San Francisco Bancorp, which he sold to Atlantic Financial.
 First Republic began operations on July 1, 1985, as a California-chartered industrial loan company.
-It became a public company via an initial public offering on the NASDAQ in August 1986, selling stock at $10 a share.
+It became a public company via an initial public offering on the Nasdaq in August 1986, selling stock at $10 a share.
 In 1993, First Republic acquired Silver State Thrift, a savings and loan association in Nevada.

 In 1996, First Republic sought to shift to a banking charter to expand its offerings.
 It lobbied the Nevada Legislature to pass a law allowing conversion of a Nevada thrift into a Nevada state bank.
 The law passed in July 1997, shortly after First Republic completed a reverse merger of the larger California-chartered thrift into the Nevada-chartered Silver State Thrift subsidiary.
 After the passage of the law, the Nevada thrift became a state-chartered bank, First Republic Savings Bank.

 Acquisitions

 In 1998, First Republic acquired Trainer Worthman & Co., and in December 2001, it acquired Starbuck, Tisdale & Associates for $13 million in cash and stock.
-In January 2000, First Republic acquired an 18% interest in Froley, Levy Investment Company Inc., and in 2002, it purchased the investment firm for $17 million in cash and stock.
+In January 2000, First Republic acquired an 18% interest in Froley, Revy Investment Company Inc., and in 2002, it purchased the investment firm for $17 million in cash and stock.

 In 2004, it acquired the Private Client Asset Management division of Bay Isle Financial from Janus Capital Group.

 In 2006, the bank acquired Bank of Walnut Creek.

-Acquisition by Merrill Lynch, sale, and second IPO
+Acquisition, sale, and second IPO

 In September 2007, First Republic was acquired by Merrill Lynch for $1.8 billion in cash and stock.

 In July 2010, Bank of America, which acquired Merrill Lynch and thereby acquired First Republic, sold First Republic Bank to a group of private investors including Colony Capital, General Atlantic, and chairman James Herbert and former COO Katherine August DeWilde, for approximately $1 billion.
 Thomas J. Barrack, Jr., the head of Colony, had been a board member prior to the Merrill Lynch deal and General Atlantic had been an early investor in the firm putting up about $5 million in 1987.
 An additional $800 million was provided by the investment consortium to meet new capital requirements established by U.S. regulators.

 In December 2010, the bank once again became a public company via an initial public offering, raising $280.5 million.